Church volunteer appreciation ideas and thank you notes

 Church volunteer thank you note examples

-Thank you for making the coffee each week!
+1. Thank you for making the coffee each week!
 I look forward to having a cup each week.
-I appreciate the time you take to arrive early and having it ready.
+I appreciate the time you take to arrive early and have it ready.

-Your dedication to the nursery is wonderful.
-I feel at ease dropping off [kid name] when it’s your week in the nursery.
+3. Your dedication to the nursery is wonderful.
+I feel comfortable dropping off [kid name] when it’s your week in the nursery.
 I appreciate the break and being able to focus on the sermon.

 How do you thank the volunteers at your church?